Whockensmith/coursera-Getting-and-Cleaning-Data/CodeBook.md

 #                                   Code Book for the Tidy Dataset
 The first part of this code book shows how the code was used and a quick discription of what it did.
 At the end of this document are the codes and their discriptions.
+References for the descriptions are included.

 ## Just a timer to test the speed.